flipt-io/flipt-client-sdks/flipt-client-node/README.md

 # Flipt Client Node

-The `flipt-client-node` directory contains the TypeScript source code for a Flipt evaluation client.
+The `flipt-client-node` directory contains the TypeScript source code for the Flipt client-side evaluation client.

 ## Installation